Round Head Period: Ethnography

 The Round Head rock art of Tassili and the surrounding mountainous areas bear considerable similarity with traditional Sub-Saharan African cultures.
 As one of the primary aspects of Sub-Saharan African cultures are their conservative values, despite change in the material economy, mainstay values remain (e.g., women's role to bear and rear children, men's participation in ceremony to facilitate the positive passing of time).
+The creators of the Round Head rock art possessed dark skin.
+The dark-skinned ethnic groups, who created the Round Head rock art, differed from Tuareg Berbers.

 Traditional Sub-Saharan African cultures bear notable likeness with Round Head rock art.
 For example, men predominantly partake in the primary ceremonies of traditional Sub-Saharan African cultures, while women may neither obtain in-depth sacred understanding (e.g., creation myths) nor partake in many of the ceremonies.
 Sub-Saharan African ceremonies being predominantly acted out by men and spiritual knowledge being reserved for men who have been ritually initiated culturally corresponds with 95% of Round Head rock art depictions being men.

 Masks are a regular theme in both Round Head rock art and modern African cultures.
 A limited group of men (e.g., male relatives of the dead and their ancestors, male ritual initiates) are permitted to make physical contact with secret masks.
 The repeated painting over of Round Head rock art in Tassili is similar to the repeated painting over that occurs for young male initiates in Mali rockshelters (where masks are kept), among the Dogon people.

 A vital aspect for young male and female initiates of Sub-Saharan African ceremonies to partake in is body painting.
 Body painting symbolisms are regularly used for the purpose of petitioning spirits for improved reproductive capability and security.
 Young male initiates receive the spiritual emblem of the stick to denote peace and wisdom; afterward, men who have been initiated receive the reserved hunting emblem of the bow.
 Traditional Sub-Saharan African cultures regularly use horn emblems in reference to their focus on improved reproductive capability and development.
 Comparatively, Round Head rock art may have been created, in specially chosen rockshelters, by initiating individuals who were undergoing ceremonial rites.
 As with the Nigerien Songhai, who wore large middle finger rings to provide security against forces that can harm and malevolent spirits, the bands, worn by 90% of male Round Head rock artforms, may have been worn to provide a similar kind of spiritual security.